KimKaiv/starter-hugo-research-group/content/challenge/Multi-disciplinary/index.md

 ---

 The top 4 emitters -- China, the USA, India, and Russia -- account for 55\% of annual CO2 emissions from fossil fuels.
-These country emissions are antropogenic and exogenous to physical-science based climate modelling.
+These country emissions are anthropogenic and exogenous to physical-science based climate modelling.

 To develop an undertanding of the anthropogenic contribution to future CO2 concentrations,